 Robert strives to create compelling experiences through interaction and communication.

-Robert is currently an associate professor of graphic design and interactive media in the School of Art & Design at the University of Wisconsin-Stout.
+Robert is a professor of graphic design and interactive media in the School of Art & Design at the University of Wisconsin-Stout.
 He believes in curiosity, user research, and practice.

 This Web app consists of an admin tool and a listening client.
 The app downloads and synchronizes playback of an audio file across multiple devices.
 It was created to support the public performance of Cirque d’Été Réduite, a music and juggling composition.

 This microsite was created to support a Kickstarter campaign for a book written and illustrated by Laurel Fraher.
 The book, See Me in the Wonder, brings a gentle message that the loved ones we’ve lost are always with us.